-How Arek chose Vibe
+How Puzia chose Vibe

 Using Vibe for asynchronous learning

-“More and more colleges are requiring that everything goes through Canvas,” he explains.
+“More and more colleges are requiring that everything goes through Canvas,” he explained.
 “So if I have a publisher that I use a textbook from, and they have software for students to use, I need for that software to be accessed through Canvas.
 Students can’t access that software through the publisher website.”

 Using today’s challenges for future success

-The biggest takeaway from Puzia’s preparation for the 2020-21 school year is that using new tech tools simply for the sake of using new tech isn’t the point; the point is to make sure you’re adding value to your classes for the benefit of the students.
+The biggest takeaway from Puzia’s preparation for the 2020-21 school year is that using new tech tools simply for the sake of using new tech isn’t the point.
+The point is to make sure you’re adding value to your classes for the benefit of the students.

 “Whatever technology solution you design as a professor for students, either create some very clear steps for how students can access that, or keep the technology as user-friendly as possible.
-It’s a challenge for a lot of students, and you have to be understanding, too,” he says.
+It’s a challenge for a lot of students, and you have to be understanding, too,” he said.

 “Pushing my students to start thinking that way and doing it, I think, is really valuable because at the end of the day I want my students to have jobs.
-No one’s really going to my accounting classes because they’re bored; they’re usually going to my classes because they want a job.
+No one’s really going to my accounting classes because they’re bored.
+They’re usually going to my classes because they want a job.
 Part of having a job is you have to be comfortable with technology, almost no matter what you’re doing for work.
 So that was my idea with the digital whiteboard: how can I take things to the next level, and how can I utilize it?”

 “If I’m teaching 200 students a semester, then even a whiteboard that costs a few thousand dollars…I mean, if I can help 10 students a semester by having that, that’s pretty low cost, in my opinion.”

 Vibe offers a collaborative solution combining an interactive digital whiteboard and innovative smart software.
-Increase engagement and efficiency at your brainstorming sessions, virtual training, and classroom sessions by integrating your favorite applications with video conferencing and an infinite, mess-free writing canvas!
+Increase engagement and efficiency at your brainstorming sessions, virtual training, and classroom sessions by integrating your favorite applications with video conferencing and an infinite, mess-free writing canvas.
 Collaborate today with Vibe.